 Nueva canción originated in Chile in the 1960s but it soon spread to other parts of Latin America as well as Spain (where it played an integral role in Catalan nationalism) and Portugal.
 As a genre it was primarily committed to social good, and it focused on this by resuscitating traditional folk music – in South America this often meant Andean music.

 The movement was decidedly left wing, and in Chile it was particularly closely linked to the communist party, which went so far as to create its own record label for the dissemination of nueva canción.
 Many of the leading lights of nueva canción were imprisoned and tortured for their beliefs during Pinochet’s rule.

 The Chilean musician and ethnomusicologist Violeta Parra was central to the origins and development of the genre.
 She collected over 3,000 Chilean songs, recipes, traditions, and proverbs and resuscitated many of these on stage.
 Her seminal anthem Gracias a la vida remains popular throughout the Hispanic world.
 Joan Baez brought it to US audiences and it was even adopted by the Orange Revolution in Ukraine in 2004 and 2005.
 This version performed by Mercedes Sosa (a major figure in Argentine neuvo cancionero) is breathtakingly beautiful.
-An English translation of the lyrics can be found here.

 Rock nacional or Argentine Rock remains exceptionally popular in Argentina.
 Its music is exclusively written and performed in Spanish and as such it is one of the largest genres of non-English rock anywhere in the world.
 Rock music was first brought to Argentina from the US in the 1950s, but in the early years it was restricted to copycat covers of English hits.
 Rock nacional’s major breakthrough came in the mid-60s thanks to bands like Los Gatos, Almendra and Manal.